Find Affordable College Courses

 Top 10 Best Environmental Design Bachelor's Degree Schools

-Our analysis found North Carolina State University to be the best school for environmental design students who want to pursue a bachelor’s degree in the United States.
-Located in the city of Raleigh, NC State is a public school with a very large student population.
+Our 2023 rankings named North Carolina State University the best school in the United States for environmental design students working on their bachelor’s degree.
+Located in the large city of Raleigh, NC State is a public college with a very large student population.

-You’ll join some of the best and brightest minds around you if you attend University of California - Berkeley.
-The school came in at #2 on this year’s Best Environmental Design Bachelor’s Degree Schools list.
-Located in the city of Berkeley, UC Berkeley is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend University of California - Berkeley.
+It ranked #2 on our 2023 Best Environmental Design Bachelor’s Degree Schools list.
+Located in the midsize city of Berkeley, UC Berkeley is a public college with a very large student population.

 The average amount in student loans that environment design majors at UC Berkeley take out while working on their Bachelor's Degree is $13,573.